sanjayseshan/spikeprime-vscode/README.md

 <img src="https://github.com/sanjayseshan/spikeprime-vscode/blob/master/pictures/image.png?raw=true">

 ## Downloading to the hub
-1) Plug in the SPIKE PRIME using USB (BT is not tested and probably will not work with this method)
+1) Plug in the SPIKE PRIME using USB.
+Bluetooth does work, but can be a but unstable, and it will show up under Ports also.
+Just use the standard "Add Bluetooth Device" method to add the hub.
 2) Locate the serial port through Device Manager (you can find this in the Start Menu).
 Under ports, look for something named USB Serial Port or USB Serial Device.
 If there are many, try disconnecting the hub and reconnecting it to see which one disappears.
 Note down the id, which will be COMX (e.g. COM3, COM25, etc.).
 <img src="https://github.com/sanjayseshan/spikeprime-vscode/blob/master/pictures/devicemanager.JPG?raw=true">
 3) Press Ctrl-Shift-P and type "spike".
 Chose to "Upload to SPIKE PRIME".
 Enter in the program slot id you want to upload to (similar to the SPIKE PRIME software - between 1 and 19 inclusive) and the serial port as determined in step 2.
 The process will be shown in the terminal below.